Rehabilitation for Orphaned and Injured

 Need Bird Help?

 If you have found a bird in need of help, please place the bird into a ventilated container like a cardboard box lined with paper or cloth towels and place the container in a safe, quiet room until help can be found.
 Please do not give the bird any water or food unless advised to do so.
+Please TEXT us a photo and brief description of the situation and we will reply as soon as we are available.
+TEXT only please: 678-386-9116.

 If you have found a bird in severe distress and actively bleeding, please take it to the closest veterinary emergency clinic.